Pediatric Dentistry in San Diego

 A child's first visit to the dentist should be enjoyable.
 Children are not born with a natural fear of the dentist, but they can fear the unknown.
 Our office makes a special effort to use pleasant, non-frightening, simple words to describe each treatment.
 We want you and your child to feel at ease from the moment your family arrives at our office.
-The more you and your child know about the first visit, the better you will feel.

-The American Academy of Pediatric Dentistry recommends...
+American Academy of Pediatric Dentistry recommends...

 Getting to know your teeth is fun!

 As your child's teeth erupt, be sure to examine them every two weeks, looking for lines and discoloration that may be caused by decay.
-Remember that sugary foods and liquids can attack a new tooth, so take care that your child brushes after feeding or eating.
-We recommend brushing four times a day for optimal oral hygiene: after breakfast, after lunch, after dinner, and at bedtime.
+Remember that sugary foods and liquids can attack a new tooth, so take care that your child brushes his or her teeth after feeding or eating.
+We recommend brushing two times a day for optimal oral hygiene.

 Brushing can be fun, and your child should brush as soon as the first tooth arrives.
 When a baby's tooth erupts, parents should brush the tooth with a soft-bristled toothbrush and a pea-sized amount of toothpaste.
 For children younger than two, do not use fluoride toothpaste unless advised to do so by your dentist or other healthcare professional.
 We suggest reviewing proper tooth brushing procedures with your child.

-Flossing is also a part of good oral hygiene habits, and your doctor will discuss with you the right time to start flossing.
+Flossing is also a part of good oral hygiene habits, and your dentist will discuss with you the right time to start flossing your child's teeth.
 If you notice signs of decay, contact your dentist immediately.

-Tooth decay is caused by sugars left in your mouth that turn into an acid which can break down your teeth.
-Children are at high risk for tooth decay for a simple reason, many children and adolescents do not practice regular, good oral hygiene habits.
+Tooth decay is caused by sugars left in your mouth that turn into an acid, which can break down your teeth.
+Children are at high risk for tooth decay for a simple reason: many children and adolescents do not practice regular, good oral hygiene habits.
 Proper brushing and flossing routines combined with regular dental visits help keep tooth decay away.

 Your child should visit the dentist every six months for regular dental cleanings and checkups.
 We recommend fluoride treatments twice a year along with cleanings to keep teeth their strongest.
 Tooth sealants are also recommended because they “seal” the deep grooves in your child's teeth, preventing decay from forming in these hard-to-reach areas.
-Sealants last for several years, but will be monitored at your regular checkups.
+Sealants last for several years, but will be monitored at your child's regular checkups.